 - 2.1.
 Support space science and research, as outer space provides a unique perspective for scientists to observe and study the Earth and the universe. - 2.2.
-Promote the use of space technologies and their applications to enhance scientific knowledge of the natural environment, including oceans and seas, mountainous regions, water cycles and resources, forestry, biodiversity, desertification and land degradation, as well as urbanization, with a view to contributing to the preservation of the natural environment, sustainable resource management and the protection of ecosystems.

-- 2.3.
-Strengthen the use of integrated space applications to facilitate the observation of the climate and the assessment of disaster risks, improve early warning systems and provide data for the indicators used to track progress in the implementation of the 2030 Agenda for Sustainable Development, the Sendai Framework and commitments by States parties to the Paris Agreement. - 2.4.
+Promote the use of space technologies and their applications to enhance scientific knowledge of the natural environment, including oceans and seas, mountainous regions, water cycles and resources, forestry, biodiversity, desertification and land degradation, as well as urbanization, with a view to contributing to the preservation of the natural environment, sustainable resource management and the protection of ecosystems. - 2.3.
+Strengthen the use of integrated space applications to facilitate the observation of the climate and the assessment of disaster risks, improve early warning disaster systems and provide data for the indicators used to track progress in the implementation of the 2030 Agenda for Sustainable Development, the Sendai Framework and commitments by States parties to the Paris Agreement. - 2.4.
 Advance the role of space technologies in highlighting, analysing and addressing climate change and facilitating the transition to low-emission societies, and promote international collaboration in that regard, in line with existing and recognized international mechanisms and organizations. - 2.5.
 Promote the use of space-based technologies in all phases of the disaster management cycle, applicable to both natural and man-made disasters, including prevention, mitigation, preparedness, response, recovery, reconstruction and rehabilitation; monitor and assess elements such as exposure, hazards, disaster risk and damage in different regions of the world; and promote the sharing of disaster monitoring data. - 2.6.
-Strengthen space-related cooperation in support of global health, improve the use of space science and technology and their applications in the global health domain and enhance cooperation and the sharing of information in emergencies, epidemics and early warning events, as well as on environmental parameters. - 2.7.
-Promote data-sharing and strengthen international cooperation and preparedness to respond to the threat posed by near-Earth objects. - 2.8.
-Strengthen the use of space technologies and their applications to support the development of socially and environmentally sustainable human settlements and infrastructure, both urban and rural; improve livelihoods; study urbanization and migration patterns; and monitor cultural heritage sites and contribute to their preservation. - 2.9.
+Strengthen space-related cooperation in support of global health; improve the use and application of space medicine, science and technology, innovations in the global health domain, cooperation and the sharing of information and tools to improve the timeliness and effectiveness of public health and health-care interventions; and enhance capacity-building in space medicine, science and technology. - 2.7.
+Strengthen the use of space technologies and their applications to support the development of socially and environmentally sustainable human settlements and infrastructure, both urban and rural; improve livelihoods; study urbanization and migration patterns; and monitor cultural heritage sites and contribute to their preservation. - 2.8.
 Promote space open data policies and the sharing of data.

-Overarching objective 3: Improve access to space for all and ensure that all countries can benefit socioeconomically from space science and technology applications and space-based data, information and products, thereby supporting the achievement of the Sustainable Development Goals
+Overarching objective 3: Improve access to space for all and ensure that all countries can benefit socioeconomically from space science and technology applications and space-based data, information and products, thereby supporting the achievement of the Sustainable Development Goals onwards, and strengthen their engagement in science, technology, engineering and mathematics subjects.